samuel-jimenez/GramEditor/docs/src/themes.md

 # Themes

-Tehanu comes with a number of built-in themes, with more themes available as extensions.
+Gram comes with a number of built-in themes, with more themes available as extensions.

 ## Selecting a Theme